The Bankrate promise

 - Insurance: Homeowners still have to pay for their own homeowners insurance policy, but they may also have to pay HOA dues that pay to insure common spaces within the purview of the association.

-- Community amenities and services: Some HOAs may offer a gym or pool for their residents, or security services such as a doorman, security guard or automated gates.
+- Community amenities and services: Some HOAs may offer a gym, tennis courts, clubhouse or pool for their residents.
+Some may also offer security services such as a doorman, security guard or automated gates.

 - Pest control: Condo or townhouse communities may offer pest prevention or control services.